Skip to content

 Employers' liability insurance covers harm caused to employees, contractors, volunteers and anyone else doing any work for you.
 It's also a legal requirement.

-This is especially true for personal trainers, where potential accidents and injuries can happen at any moment.
-Personal trainer insurance can help protect you against incidents such as clients hurting themselves during a session or tripping over gym equipment.
+You can be found liable if anybody gets hurt or their property is damaged because of your actions.
+Public liability insurance can help protect you against incidents such as clients hurting themselves during a session or someone tripping over your gym equipment.

 As a personal trainer, you rely on a range of expensive equipment to give your clients the best workout possible.
 Transporting this equipment to their houses or a gym space and keeping it locked up overnight both come with risks.